 Blackboard’s quiz tools have long been used to provide students with practice tests and opportunities for self assessment.
 Not only will staff and students be able to see which questions they get right and wrong but tests can also be set up to provide rich feedback per question or even, in the case of certain question types such as Multiple Choice, bespoke feedback for each possible answer.
 In addition to this students can be directed to more advanced or practice materials depending on their performance on a given test.

-One reoccurring comment regarding the VLE is its poor support for Maths notation and the quiz tools are no exception to this.
-While this is expected to improve following the summer upgrade when LaTeX notation will be integrated throughout, colleagues who are looking to develop online Maths tests may also be interesting in exploring NUMBAS, an online service for producing highly functional Maths questions and quizzes quickly and easily which can be delivered through the VLE.
+LaTeX notation is integrated throughout the VLE.
+Colleagues who are looking to develop online Maths tests may also be interesting in exploring NUMBAS, an online service for producing highly functional Maths questions and quizzes quickly and easily which can be delivered through the VLE.

 Beyond providing opportunities for practice, the VLE can also support reflection through personal learning journals or blogs or students can monitor and record their performance through e-portfolios, which can be delivered through Google sites.